Lesha-spr/react-validation/README.md

 Validation.components.Form
 ```

 The most important component, which provides the heart of react-validation.
-It basically clones all its children and mixes the binding between the form itself and child react-validation components.
+It basically mixes the binding between the form itself and child react-validation components via ```context```.
 Any valid props can easily be passed to ```Form```, such ```onSubmit``` and ```method```.

 ```Form``` provides four public methods: